 You, in fact, do need more protein than your less active friends (and than the recommended daily allowance), but for most people, the benefits of increasing your protein intake drop off after about 1.6 grams of protein/kg of body weight per day.
 So as long as you include protein-rich foods four times per day aiming for between 1.2 to 1.6 grams of protein/kg of body weight, you don’t have to be overly concerned about getting any one particular source or even all essential amino acids at each meal.

-Simply continue your resistance training at last two to three times per week and choose a wide range of foods that you enjoy, ensuring that the combination of foods you choose includes at least 20 grams (or possibly 30 to 40 grams, pending age or during times of low energy availability), and you will be able to reach your strength, power, and increased muscle mass goals.
+Simply continue your resistance training at least two to three times per week and choose a wide range of foods that you enjoy, ensuring that the combination of foods you choose includes at least 20 grams (or possibly 30 to 40 grams, pending age or during times of low energy availability), and you will be able to reach your strength, power, and increased muscle mass goals.